highmed/highmed-processes/README.md

   ```

 ## Executing the Processes
-The HiGHmed DSF Wiki includes the section (Manual Integration Testing) [https://github.com/highmed/highmed-dsf/wiki/Build-and-Test-Project#manual-integration-testing-vms-for-docker-registry-3-medics-ttp], with detailed description on how to run the processes in a simulated setup consisting of 3 MeDIC and 1 TTP.
+The HiGHmed DSF Wiki includes the section [Manual Integration Testing](https://github.com/highmed/highmed-dsf/wiki/Build-and-Test-Project#manual-integration-testing-vms-for-docker-registry-3-medics-ttp), with detailed description on how to run the processes in a simulated setup consisting of 3 MeDIC and 1 TTP.
 Example implementations to start a process can be found in the respective Maven sub-modules under `src/test/java` in the package `org.highmed.dsf.bpe.start`.

 ## Implementing new Processes